 There’s No Steel Like Stainless

 You can easily understand why stainless steel sinks are one of the most popular sink types.
 Stainless steel resists heat and most stains.
-If you’re on a tight budget, stainless may be the sink type for you, as you won’t lack for reasonably priced models.
+If you’re on a tight budget, the stainless sink style may be the sink type for you, as you won’t lack for reasonably priced models.
 In addition, these sinks are available in different configurations, from single bowls to double- and triple-bowl versions.

 Want to love your stainless steel sink for years to come?
 Stay away from a mirror finish, which tends to show spots where water has dried.
 Instead, opt for a satin or brushed finish, both of which are less likely to show nicks and spots.